joetanx/conjur-master/README.md

 firewall-cmd --reload
 ```

-# Configure the Conjur appliance as master
+# 2.0 Configure the Conjur appliance as master
+## 2.1 Initialize the Conjur appliance
 - Edit the admin account password in `-p` option and the Conjur account (`cyberark`) according to your environment
 ```console
 podman exec conjur evoke configure master --accept-eula -h conjur.vx --master-altnames "conjur.vx" -p CyberArk123! cyberark
 ```

+## 2.2 Configure container to start on boot
 - Run the Conjur container as systemd service and configure it to setup with container host
 - Ref: <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html/managing_containers/running_containers_as_systemd_services_with_podman>
 ```console
 podman generate systemd conjur --name --container-prefix="" --separator="" > /etc/systemd/system/conjur.service systemctl enable conjur
 ```
-- Setup Conjur certificates
+## 2.3 Setup Conjur certificates
-- The `conjur-certs.tgz` include CA, Master and follower certificates for my lab use, you should generate your own certificates
+- The `conjur-certs.tgz` include personal certificate chain for CA, Master and follower, you should generate your own certificates
 - Refer to <https://joetanx.github.io/self-signed-ca/> for a guide to generate your own certificates
-- **Note**: In event of "error: cert already in hash table", ensure that conjur/follower certificates do not contain the CA certificate
+- **Note**: In event of `error: cert already in hash table`, ensure that the Conjur serverfollower certificates do not contain the CA certificate
 ```console
 curl -L -o conjur-certs.tgz https://github.com/joetanx/conjur-master/raw/main/conjur-certs.tgz
 podman exec conjur mkdir -p /opt/cyberark/dap/certificates